 Know When To Seek A Second Opinion…

-Seeking a second opinion always helps with the decision making process.
+Seeking a second opinion always helps with the decision-making process.
 Knowing what to ask, who to ask, and when to ask is key.

 Questioning the validity of the information and/or the information source rarely occurs to them.

 And, as a result, seeking second opinions is not necessarily in their wheelhouse of college success strategies.
-And it really should be.

 So What’s the Benefit Again?

-That’s why it’s so important for new students to begin accumulating their own “team” of advisers during their freshmen year.
+That’s why it’s so important for new students to begin nurturing their own “team” of advisors during their freshmen year.

 Analyzing and evaluating any sought after information and/or information source is a worthwhile skill set to nurture as a college student.

-Let’s join your team… Click to Learn More…
+Let us join your team… Click to Learn More…

 A Word to the Wise...

 Whenever a college student faces an academic and/or social challenge, they often ask a peer or a friend first for advice.
-And that’s okay.

 However, resolving the issue to your best advantage often requires consulting with an academic advising professional as well.